JulianBirch/cljs-ajax/README.md

 [![Leiningen version](http://clojars.org/cljs-ajax/latest-version.svg)](http://clojars.org/cljs-ajax)

-Note that there are breaking changes since 0.1, detailed near the bottom of this readme.
+Note that there are breaking changes since 0.3, detailed near the bottom of this readme.
+One of them is serious if you're using js/FormData or binary blobs.

 The client provides an easy way to send Ajax queries to the server using `GET`, `POST`, and `PUT` functions.
 It also provides a simple way using `ajax-request`.